chrodriguez/capacitacion_chef/01-chef-dev/05_desarrollando_con_chef.md

 	the comments in the Vagrantfile as well as documentation on `vagrantup.com` for more information on using Vagrant.

-!SLIDE commandline incremental smaller transition=scrollVert
+!SLIDE smaller transition=scrollVert
 # Lo probamos usando Vagrant

-Editamos el archivo generado por `vagrant`, `Vagrantfile`
+## Editamos el archivo generado

-Esta modificación es necesaria para que Vagrant pueda conectarse por `ssh`
+El comando vagrant init creó un archivo a partir de un template que llamó `Vagrantfile`.
+Debemos indicar qué IP darle a nuestra máquina virtual.
+Utilizaremos `33.33.33.100`

+	@@@ ruby
+	Vagrant.configure("2") do |config|
+		config.vm.box = "opscode-ubuntu-1204"
+		config.vm.box_url = "http://vagra..."
+		config.vm.network :private_network, ip: "33.33.33.100"
+	end

-!SLIDE commandline incremental smaller transition=scrollVert
+!SLIDE commandline incremental transition=scrollVert
 # Lo probamos usando Vagrant

 Ahora podemos iniciar la máquina con vagrant

 	$ vagrant up
 	Bringing machine 'default' up with 'virtualbox' provider...
 	[default] Box 'opscode-ubuntu-1204' was not found.
 Fetching box from specified URL for the provider 'virtualbox'.
 Note that if the URL does not have a box for this provider, you should interrupt Vagrant now and add the box yourself.
 Otherwise Vagrant will attempt to download the full box prior to discovering this error.
 	Downloading or copying the box...